zhullyb/monyhar/monyhar/mojo/README.md

 ## Getting Started With Mojo

-To get started using Mojo in Chromium, the fastest path forward will likely be to read the Mojo sections of the
+To get started using Mojo in Monyhar, the fastest path forward will likely be to read the Mojo sections of the
 [Intro to Mojo &amp; Services](/docs/mojo_and_services.md) guide.